troy351/emmet-monaco-es/README.md

 ## Compatibility

-Compatible with Monaco Editor `v0.12.0` and above
+Compatible with Monaco Editor `v0.22.0` and above.

+_If you are using old version of Monaco Editor, Please use `v4.4.2` of this lib._

 ## Advantage